ojdon/MailGrid/README.md

 ![MailGrid](http://rapidwebspace.com/MailGrid/logo-dark.png)
 ==========

-Our new responsive email workflow that is a fork from [Daryll Doyle's](https://github.com/darylldoyle/Gulp-Email-Creator) great work!
+A new responsive email workflow that is a fork from [Daryll Doyle's](https://github.com/darylldoyle/Gulp-Email-Creator) great work!

 # Installation